Last updated on July 28th, 2023 at 01:43 pm

 These benefits are specifically for two different types of pension funds.

-- Advanced Age Severance: A worker is entitled to it if he is over 60 years of age and has been listed in the IMSS for at least 25 years.
+- Advanced Age Severance: A worker is entitled to it if he is over 60 and has been listed in the IMSS for at least 25 years.

-- Old Age: A worker is entitled to it if he is 65 years of age and has been listed at the IMSS for at least 25 years.
+- Old Age: A worker is entitled to it if he is 65 and has been listed at the IMSS for at least 25 years.

 The contributions are as follows.